ymeine/ariatemplates/test/aria/widgets/form/autocomplete/multiautocomplete/navigation/README.md

-Purpose of this test: test the navigation feature.
+Purpose of this test: test the navigation feature in the MultiAutoComplete.

 To know what has to be tested, refer to the specifications, and to the documentation too (which is a more user-friendly explanation of the specifications).